Sch-Steve/mynotes/README.md

 - View existing notes
 - Edit notes
 - Delete notes
-- Persistent storage using a JSON database in development setup
+- Persistent storage using a JSON database
+- Auto-save notes
+- Automatic title generation in notes list

 ## Screenshots
 (Add screenshots of your application here to give users a visual idea of what the app looks like.)